scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 frontpage: false
 ---

-# Digital First Service Standard

-Making sure content meets government standards

 ## What it is

-The Digital First Service Standard is an digital assurance framework that makes sure products and services are being designed in the right way.
+The Digital First Service Standard is a digital assurance framework that makes sure products and services are being designed in the right way.

 Content is assessed as part of this process.